aksommerville/egg2/etc/doc/eggdev-http.md

 Typically `/out/MYGAME-web.html`.
 Fails if no suitable target is configured.

+### GET /api/projname

+Returns a short simple string, the name of the project being edited (ie basename of its top directory).

 ### GET /api/buildfirst/**

 If `--project` was provided, do the equivalent of `eggdev build PROJECT` first.